adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 ## What is the legal status of æternity?

-æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
+æternity is incorporated in Liechtenstein and is in regular contact with regulators in order to keep track of the project’s legal status.
 The team includes a legal adviser and makes use of additional legal consultancy on an ad-hoc basis.